-- look through our for an overview of the school and its programs
+- Look through our School Viewbook for an overview of the school and its programs

-- speak with Wheeler staff, faculty, students, parents, or alumni
+- Connect with Wheeler staff, faculty, students, parents, or alumni